 9. What Does Your Data Analysis Show?

-Data from your social media marketing efforts, Google Adwords, email marketing campaigns and other marketing efforts will provide a wealth of useful information.
+Data from your social media marketing efforts, Google Ads, email marketing campaigns and other marketing efforts will provide a wealth of useful information.
 Analyze this feedback to discover areas that may need adjustments.

 10. What Can You Learn From Your Competition's Marketing Efforts?